How To Change ECR Passport To Non-ECR (2023)

 6. Gazetted Government officers, their spouses and children.

-7. Holders of Diplomatic and Official passports.
+7. Holders of diplomatic and official passports.

-8. All professional Degree holders , their spouses and dependent children.
+8. All professional degree holders, their spouses and dependent children.

 9. Income-tax payers (including agricultural income tax payees) in their individual capacity, their spouses and children.